nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 *Gpu arguments are not necessary.

-##Averaging Hidden States -- Working
+##Averaging Hidden States -- Testing
 Allows you to set ratio of last hidden state to mean hidden state

 Simply call in: